 - To meet the country requirement to provide an accessibility statement.

-An accessibility statement is prepared to provide an update about accessibility and conformance with WCAG 2.0/2.1 AA guidelines.
+An accessibility statement is prepared to provide an update about accessibility and conformance with the web content accessibility 2.1 checklist.
 Hence, the statement itself must be WCAG-conformant and published/provided in an accessible format and must be human and machine-readable in order to help users who refer to it, and not frustrate or confuse them.

 So other than accessibility, what are the requirements of an effective accessibility statement?